 After the course, the student should be able to:

-- Write a Python program that extracts information from common data formats
+- Write a Python program that extracts and presents information from common data formats

 - Explain techniques for processing data in Python, given the size and format of the data